rezacsedu/cash_liquidity_forecasting/README.md

 ## Libraries
 These libraries are ranked based on their general popularity and suitability for a range of time series forecasting tasks.
 The best choice will depend on our specific requirements, such as the complexity of the time series, the need for classical versus machine learning methods, sclability, features, and the level of customization required.

-  - **statsmodels**: Known for its extensive list of algorithms for statistical modelling and time series analysis, statsmodels is a popular choice for those looking for classical statistical methods.
-  - **scikit-learn**: Again, not exclusively for time series, but its wide range of algorithms and tools for machine learning make it a versatile library that can be adapted for time series forecasting.
   - **Skforecast**: Skforest is a Python library that eases using scikit-learn regressors as single and multi-step forecasters.
 It also works with any regressor compatible with the scikit-learn API (LightGBM, XGBoost, CatBoost)
   - **Prophet**: Developed by Facebook, Prophet is designed for forecasting time series data.
 It's especially good for data with strong seasonal effects and several seasons of historical data.
   - **Darts**: Darts is a Python library developed by Unit8 for easy manipulation and forecasting of time series.
 It provides a variety of models, from classical to deep learning.